Author: Mike Riggs

 Motor Batteries

-Wow!
 Where did those 4 ounces of airframe weight savings go?
 The takeoff weight is almost 3 ounces more than the review weight.
-Swapping the 3S Thunder Power packs for 3S Zippy Compact packs saves another 11/2 ounces for a gain of less than 2 ounces.
+Swapping the 3S Thunder Power packs for 3S Zippy Compact packs saves another 1½ ounces for a net gain of less than 2 ounces.

 Conclusion

 Weight is the worst enemy of any airplane.
 In this case, adding a couple of ounces to an already heavy airplane is not an optimal solution.
-The increased battery weight is partially offset with the reduction of airframe weight helps, but ounces still add up to pounds.
+The increased battery weight partially offset the reduction of airframe weight, but ounces still add up to pounds.

 Increasing takeoff weight by 2 or 3 ounces will negatively impact flight performance.
 The gamble is that additional power will compensate for the extra weight, achieving the desired goal of improved vertical performance.